- Allergic asthma

 The causes are not well understood, but it often develops later in life, and can be more severe.

 If you think you have non-allergic asthma, see your GP or asthma nurse, who can help you find the best way to manage your asthma.

-Some people find their asthma symptoms are triggered by exercise.
+Some people without a diagnosis of asthma get asthma-like symptoms triggered only by exercise.

 Some people with asthma have what’s known as difficult asthma.
 Sometimes asthma is difficult to manage because of other health issues you have, including allergies.
 Or because you have trouble remembering to take your preventer medicine.